MomenSherif/create-react-linters/README.md

 ## Create React Linters 🚀
-Setup all linters you like and don't let 💩 slip into your code base!
+Setup all the linters you like and don't let 💩 slip into your code base!

 [Eslint](https://eslint.org/)
 | [Stylelint](https://stylelint.io/)